 The neighbouring Mongol’s took the concept and ran with it all the way to Persia, where examples are readily seen in antique clothing, art and decorative objects.
 The traditional Mongol tents known as yurts are inverted bowl shapes with a hole at the top for releasing smoke.
 The yurt’s design is considered to reflect the shape of the universe and therefore the tents of church dignitaries and royals were often decorated with cloud collars appliquéd around their blunt peak.

-Between 1913 and 1915 the Chinese adopted a provisional national anthem composed by a French musician in Beijing, entitled Song to the Auspicious Cloud.
+Between 1913 and 1915, China adopted a provisional national anthem composed by a French musician in Beijing, entitled Song to the Auspicious Cloud.
 The title was recycled by Chinese composer Xiao Youmei for another anthem between 1921 to 1928.
 The lyrics of both songs were founded on Commentary of Shang Shu, the interpretation of a classic Chinese literary work dating back to 200-100BCE.

 2008 Beijing Olympic torch